PD0DIB/Nextion_HAM-radio-screens/README.md

   (3) Select ScreenLayout: ON7LDS L3

-  If you have questions or need support: https://www.facebook.com/groups/Nextion/
+  If you have questions or need support:

+    * Click on the Wiki button in top of this page for some wiki FAQ pages
+      + how to connect (hardware)
+      + How to set Pi-Star
+      + more coming up ...
+    *  Go for further support to: https://www.facebook.com/groups/Nextion/

   If you like my work and want to support it, please donate a beer (or 2) via Paypal.me/PD0DIB